 He holds a BS degree from the University of Texas at El Paso, and MA degrees from Adams State College and The University of Denver.
 He has presented at numerous state and national conferences dealing with education reform and school improvement.
 He has served as a consultant for many organizations, including: The Colorado Charter School Institute, Colorado League of Charter Schools, Yale University’s Schools of the Twenty First Century, The University of Denver, National Institute for Excellence in Teaching, Archdiocese of Denver, Milken Family Foundation, El Pomar Foundation and the Youth Foundation.

 John is dedicated to excellence and he rejects the traditional performance of public education, where all too often mediocrity and the status quo are the norm.
-His vision is sharp and centered around one key goal: “to insure that students are given the opportunity to achieve their academic potential, and the most critical part of the process is making sure that a dedicated and well-trained teacher is in front of every student, every day.”
+His vision is sharp and centered around one key goal: “to ensure that students are given the opportunity to achieve their academic potential, and the most critical part of the process is making sure that a dedicated and well-trained teacher is in front of every student, every day.”

 Jen Dauzvardis has been a leader in the Colorado charter school community since 2004.
 As a charter school founder, former charter school board member, and consultant for the Colorado Department of Education, she developed a deep understanding and appreciation for K-12 education.
 She has presented to local and national audiences on topics ranging from charter school governance and organization to strategic planning and finance.
 She is a board training consultant with the Colorado League of Charter Schools.
-As the Communications Manager at Peak to Peak Charter School, she works closely with Peak to Peak's administrative team on a variety of initiatives.
+As the Communications Director at Peak to Peak Charter School, she works closely with Peak to Peak's administrative team on a variety of initiatives.